-In line with the NDP, the Provincial Growth and Development Strategy (PGDS) presents a 2035 development vision, and outlines a medium- to short-term development programme for the KwaZulu-Natal province.
+In line with the NDP, the Provincial Growth and Development Strategy (PGDS) presents a 2035 development vision, and outlines a medium- to short-term development program for the KwaZulu-Natal province.
 It identifies seven (7) strategic goals and thirty (30) strategic objectives towards the attainment of the vision.
-The Mandeni IDP has integrated the principles and strategic goals outlined in the PGDS, and customised them to find meaning in the local context, thus making the IDP not just a tool for co-ordinating development locally, but also a means for the practical implementation of government development programmes.
+The Mandeni IDP has integrated the principles and strategic goals outlined in the PGDS, and customized them to find meaning in the local context, thus making the IDP not just a tool for coordinating development locally, but also a means for the practical implementation of government development programs.

-However, the achievement of these objectives and attainment of the goals hinges on the nature and extent of collaboration and partnership among the various social partners; in particular, business, organised labour, civil society and the different spheres of government, and State-owned Enterprises under the leadership of the KZN Government (PGDS).
+However, the achievement of these objectives and attainment of the goals hinges on the nature and extent of collaboration and partnership among the various social partners; in particular, business, organized labor, civil society and the different spheres of government, and State-owned Enterprises under the leadership of the KZN Government (PGDS).

-2.10.
-ILEMBE DISTRICT GROWTH AND DEVELOPMENT PLAN
+2.10.ILEMBEDISTRICTGROWTHAND DEVELOPMENT PLAN

 The iLembe District adopted its District Growth and Development Plan in February 2019.
 This district-wide plan is part of a complement of plans and strategies that form the National Development Plan (NDP), Provincial Growth and Development Strategy (PGDS), and the District Growth and Development Plan (DGDP).

 This was done in order to ensure the vertical implementation of government plans.
 The objectives of the District Growth and Development Plan are thus rooted in the objectives of the KZN Growth and Development Plan, which is a plan directly above it.
 In the formulation of the plan, taking into consideration the status quo and the findings of the synthesis report, 6 strategic goals were identified:

-- A diverse and growing economy;
+- · A diverse and growingeconomy;

 - Promotion of social well-being;

-- Equity to access;
+- · Equity to access;

-- Living in harmony with nature
+- · Living in harmony with nature

-- A Liveable region; and
+- · A Livable region; and

 - Effective government, policy and effective partnerships.